Skip to content

 In BFF (Backend For Frontend) pattern , OIDC is used for initial authentication and obtaining user identity, then session cookies are used to maintain the authenticated state within the application.

 BFF often employs this combination.
-This is widely considered the most secure and robust pattern for modern web applications.
+BFF is one of the strongest patterns for browser-based apps.
 BFF handles the complex OIDC token flows and securely translates them into a simple, traditional session cookie for the browser.
 This approach offers several advantages:

 • performance: avoid sending large 2-4KB JWT on every request, but with ~100 byte cookie.